The “No Time” Approach To Maximize Productivity

 Spending more time alone would give you a much better self-understanding.
 You can discover your passions, abilities, and of course, your dislikes too.
 This self-knowledge helps you develop self-confidence and a clearer picture of your purpose in life.

 Besides, you make choices without outside influence when you’re by yourself.
-So making choices on your own will help you develop better insight into who you are as a person.
-And the more you know yourself, the better equipped you'll be to be your authentic self when you're around others.
+So making choices independently will help you better understand who you are.
+And the more you know yourself, the better you'll be to be authentic when you're around others.

 6. Relationship Enrichment